 Fuel transport starts amid tight security

-Four oil carrier wagons left Chattogram for Dhaka, Sylhet and Dohazari and Hathazri upazilas today amid tight security.
-Two more are waiting at Patenga depot in Chattogram to leave for Rangpur and Srimangal.
+Four oil carrier wagons left Chattogram for Dhaka, Sylhet and Dohazari and Hathazri upazilas yesterday amid tight security.
+Two more are waiting at Patenga depot in Chattogram to leave for Rangpur and Sreemangal.

-Border Guard Bangladesh (BGB) members escorted the fuel carrier trains from Chattogram, reports our local staff correspondent.
+Border Guard Bangladesh (BGB) members escorted the fuel carrier trains from Chattogram.

 According to the information of the control room of the railway transport department, a train with 24 oil carrier wagons left for Dhaka at around 5:30am on Friday.
 Besides, another train with 16 oil carrier wagons left for Sylhet at 6:30am.